amj18/blackjack-game/README.md

 To run, download/clone this entire repository and double click the **"Python Blackjack Github-1.0-amd64.msi"** installation file if you are running a Windows 8.1/10 or above systems.
 The default directory is Program Files, but if you choose a different directory, make sure to create a new folder before installation.

-No Python installation is needed.
-To run, simply download the "build" folder and double click the "Blackjack.exe" executable if you are running a Windows machine.

 This app may not work in Mac and Linux systems.

 Please note that there is a chance your anti-virus may block the Blackjack application from running on your system.